-I became aware of birds in my twenties also, when I had just started my physics Ph.D program at Colorado State University.
-I was studying at a park one spring afternoon when a woodpecker feeding on the ground captured my attention.
-Inexplicably, I needed to know what this strange creature was.
-So I bought the Peterson Guide to Western Birds, and the Northern Flicker thus became my first lifer and the instigator of this obsession.
-Several months later, shortly after meeting my wife-to-be Claire, she told me how she had spent the afternoon birding with the local Audubon group.
-I knew I would have to marry her.
+But I was 26 when I discovered my affinity for all things avian, around the time that I had started my physics Ph.D program at Colorado State University.
+I was studying at a park one afternoon when a woodpecker, feeding on the ground, captured my attention.
+I needed to know what this strange creature was called.
+I headed directly to a bookstore, bought a Peterson Guide to Western Birds, and learned that a Northern Flicker would be my first lifer and the instigator of this compulsion.
+Several months later, I would meet a comely, wildlife biology graduate student named Claire – on our second or third date she would mention, off-hand, that she had spent the afternoon out birding (birding! there was a word for it!) with the local Audubon group.
+I knew then that I would have to marry her.

 Presently we live in Twin Cities and have two sons at the University of Minnesota.
-Time for birding has been scarce during the last 24 years, but our efforts have been accelerating recently, as the nest is essentially empty.
+Time for birding had been scarce during most of our 26 years together, but our efforts have accelerated recently, as the nest is now essentially empty.

-The plan is to reach 5,238 life birds despite the visual disability.
+My plan is to reach at least 5,400 life birds, despite the visual disability.
 Why this number?
-There is profound appeal to saying “I have seen or heard the majority of bird species on the planet.”
-Currently the Clements-based eBird species total stands at 10,372.
+Because I want to be able to say “I have ID’ed the majority of the bird species on this planet.”
+Currently, the Clements-based eBird species total stands at over 10,700.
 My goal is based on half of this number, plus a 1% margin factor (in other words, 50.5% of all species).
-I cannot know how long I will have even my currently terrible vision, so I am making a concerted effort to meet the goal by the end of 2020.
+I cannot know how long I will have even my currently terrible vision, so I am making a concerted effort to meet the goal in the next few years.

-The site is not intended to be about my life list or bad eyesight; I hope to merely provide content of interest occasionally, and to provide some awareness of, and maybe even help for, the subset of us that have to deal with some physical disability, visual or otherwise.
+The site is not about my life list or bad eyesight; I hope to merely provide content of interest occasionally, and perhaps some awareness of, and maybe even help for, the subset of us that have to deal with some physical disability, visual or otherwise, while birding.